nickworks/Edge2-Wiki/docs/dev/item-abilities.md

 	- Bring additional items through the gateway
 - Sacrificial moths
 	- Remotely explore using a moth to fly around and see
+- Retrievable spear
+	- Throw, and go get to use again